Jeff Hughell

-Jeff Hughell (born December 4, 1979) is the former bassist for Asylum, Vile, and Brain Drill and the current bassist for Six Feet Under and Reciprocal.
+Jeff Hughell (born December 4, 1979) is an American musician.
+He is the former bassist for death metal bands Asylum, Vile and Brain Drill and the current bassist for Six Feet Under and Reciprocal.
 He has released four solo albums and has played bass on multiple records as a session player.

-Hughell is currently endorsed by Warwick bass guitars, Seymour Duncan pickups and Dean Markley strings.
+Hughell currently endorses Warwick bass guitars, Seymour Duncan pickups and Dean Markley strings.
 He is a prominent user of seven-string bass guitars.

 Hughell also plays guitar and piano.
 He played all the guitar parts on Six Feet Under's album Torment and frequently plays both guitar and piano on his solo albums.